Downtown Attractions has evolved into the largest Calgary Stampede Committee with over 325 year-round volunteers.

-DTA (Calgary Stampede Downtown Atttractions Committee) was formed in 1947 with a group of square dancers dancing on the back of a rig and travelling downtown from hotel to hotel, and became an official Calgary Stampede Committee in 1953.
+DTA (Calgary Stampede Downtown Atttractions Committee) was formed in 1947 with a group of square dancers dancing on the back of a rig and traveling downtown from hotel to hotel, and became an official Calgary Stampede Committee in 1953.

 In 1975 the intersection of 8th Avenue and 2nd Street SW was cordoned off using a rope as the location where they danced.
 A band (led by Keith Hitchner and his brother Jimmy Lee), a few other entertainers, the Indian Nations and marching bands were added.
 All activities took place inside the rope, and this became known as “Rope Square”.

 Rope Square moved to Olympic Plaza in 1988, and a daily program with an organized sequence was formed.